 Walt Disney, inspired by the live-action film Third Man on the Mountain, opened Matterhorn Bobsleds, a mountain-themed toboggan coaster at Disneyland in California, USA.
 The steel track design was the first of its kind, using a tubular design that allowed for train wheels to maintain closer contact with the track, creating a smoother ride.

-Following up on his 1926 patent, former British aviator John Norman Bartlett worked with John A Miler to design and build Flying Turns, a Bobsled Coaster where the train free wheels through a trough (a.k.a chute).
+Following up on his 1926 patent, former British aviator John Norman Bartlett worked with John A. Miler to design and build Flying Turns, a Bobsled Coaster where the train free wheels through a trough (a.k.a chute), at Lakeside Park in Ohio, USA.
 Instead of sitting side-by-side, riders sit in a single row behind one other, similar to athletes in a bobsleigh.

-1920’s – First Golden Age of Roller Coasters
+1920’s – The First Golden Age of Roller Coasters

 During the early 20th century, “flat” steel track (that is, non-tubular) was used for certain roller coasters to provide a smoother ride than wooden track.
 Steel track carried the advantage of requiring less maintenance than wooden track, and required less support structure.